genepattern/VisualizerLauncher/index.md

 **\[Other java\]** Download [visualizerLauncher.jar](https://github.com/genepattern/VisualizerLauncher/releases/download/v1.2.4/visualizerLauncher-1.2.4.jar) and double-click the jar file.

 ### Launching a visualizer ...
+Run the visualizer of interest in GenePattern, as you normally would.
+Once the Job Status page displays, and the visualizer fails to launch in your browser, you will now have the _job number_ to provide to the app.

 After opening the app (either by double clicking or opening - see above for OS specific instructions), the VisualizerLauncher opens in a new application window.
 You will then need to enter the following information...
 * server, e.g. `https://genepattern.broadinstitute.org/gp` (this can be copied from the URL bar in your browser)